A few years back, a very wise VC asked me what I thought about a small but scrappy competitor in the space of my last company, Adobe Sign / EchoSign.

 For a while, it’s hard to tell what’s happening in these oligopolies.
 But then the leaders break through, achieve Scale, and the outlines become clear.
 And that takes time, years.

-And then … once the total space hits $100m or so in ARR, plus or minus … new scrappy entrants don’t just pop up, they actually get something going.
+And then … once the total space hits $100m or so in ARR, plus or minus … new scrappy entrants don’t just pop up, they actually get something really going.
 While new players always sort of popped up in the past, but before, when the space was tiny, they didn’t seem to make any impact.
 But once the space is large enough … the new players … are able to get some traction, at least a little, and maybe more than a little.

 Well, if you’re the new kid in the $100m+ ARR space, it’s possible you are Disrupting The Big Guys.
 Maybe.

 But it’s more likely something different is happening.
 Once the players in a new market get pretty big themselves, they’ll ultimately most likely raise prices.
 Try to increase deal sizes.
 And focus, at least to some extent, on the higher ROI parts of the business.
-And at a sales perspective, they’ll move to optimizing revenue per lead, over closing every possibly lead.
+And at a sales perspective, they’ll move to optimizing revenue per lead, over closing every possible lead.

 You get big enough, and it’s even better to let a customer or two go at $100k if you can close the third for $1m.
 Once sales and marketing gets to be all about the top line, you need to let some marginal customers just go, if for no other reason than holding on price.

 And that, among other factors, creates Room at the Bottom.
+And the bigger the category, oftentimes, the more room.

 There are obvious cons at the bottom: